California Assessment of Student Performance and Progress: Components

 The Smarter Balanced Summative Assessments cover English language arts (ELA) and mathematics for third grade through eighth grade in addition to eleventh grade.
 CAA tests are the equivalent of Smarter Balanced Summative Assessments for "students with the most significant cognitive disabilities" who are therefore unable to take the Smarter Balanced Summative Assessments.

 CAST tests are the state's science tests that are to be taken in fifth grade, eighth grade, and once in high school (tenth, eleventh, or twelfth grade).
 The CAAs for Science are the equivalent of the CASTs for "students with the most significant cognitive disabilities" who are therefore unable to take the CASTs.

 CSA tests are optional Spanish tests that can be taken from third grade through twelfth grade by "students who are seeking a measure to recognize their Spanish-specific reading, writing mechanics, and listening skills"; students do not have to be enrolled in any Spanish course to take the CSAs.

 Operation

-Each spring, California students in grades 2 through 11 must take a series of tests that comprise the state's STAR program.
-These must be completed 10 days before or after 85% of a school's year has passed.
+Each spring, California students in grades 3 through 8 and 11 must take a series of tests that comprise the state's CAASPP program.
+These must be completed between January 20 and June 30 as of 2026.
 The California Standards Tests (CSTs) are designed to match the state's academic content standards for each grade.
-Grades 2 through 8 tests cover mathematics and English/language arts (which includes writing in grades 4 and 7).
-Grades 9 through 11 cover English/language arts, mathematics, and science.
-History-social science tests are added for grades 8, 10 and 11 as well as science for grades 5 and 8.
-Except for writing, all questions are multiple-choice.
+All grades are given English language arts and mathematics.
+Science tests are added for grades 5, 8, and 11.